rewardhacker00/prime-rl/README.md

 ## Installation

 > *`prime-rl` is developed and tested on NVIDIA A100, H100, H200, and B200; likely compatible with other Ampere, Hopper and Blackwell-class GPUs.
-AMD only available via pre-built Docker image.
 If your installation fails, please create an [issue](https://github.com/PrimeIntellect-ai/prime-rl/issues).*

 **Quick Installation (Recommended)**